Vision, history and structure

 Structure

-The Ombudsman reports to the Queensland Parliament through the Legal Affairs and Safety Committee (LASC).
-LASC monitors and reviews the performance of the Office and meets with the Ombudsman and senior officers at least once a year.
+The Ombudsman reports to the Queensland Parliament through the Community Safety and Legal Affairs Committee (CSLAC), formerly the Legal Affairs and Safety Committee.
+CSLAC monitors and reviews the performance of the Office and meets with the Ombudsman and senior officers at least once a year.
 Reports from these meetings are tabled in parliament.
 These reports include information on our performance in meeting the objectives of our strategic plan and other obligations under the Ombudsman Act 2001.

 Organisational structure